0xTamil/awesome-low-level/README.md

 > Learn how to organize data and design efficient solutions by understanding common data structures, algorithms, and computational complexity.

-Data Structures and Algorithms are generally language-agnostic, meaning the core concepts can be learned using any programming language.
-However, since this roadmap focuses on low-level programming, resources that teach DSA concepts using C may be more relevant and useful.
+Data Structures and Algorithms are generally language agnostic, meaning the core concepts can be learned using any programming language.
+However, since this roadmap focuses on low level programming, resources that teach DSA concepts using C may be more relevant and useful.

 - **[CS3 Data Structures & Algorithms](https://opendsa-server.cs.vt.edu/ODSA/Books/CS3/html/index.html)**: A collection of data structures and algorithms material with exercises.
 - **[Data Structures and Algorithms Tutorial](https://www.w3schools.com/dsa/index.php)**: A beginner-friendly introduction to organizing and processing data.